dwightmulcahy/dokuwiki-plugin-ifday/docs/plugin_ifday.md

 * ''AND'' or ''&&'' (logical AND)
 * ''OR'' or ''||'' (logical OR)
-* ''NOT'' (logical negation, e.g. ''NOT weekday'')
+* ''NOT'' (logical negation, e.g., ''NOT weekday'')
 * Parentheses ''('' and '')'' to control evaluation order

 Examples:

 <code>
 <ifday NOT weekday>
-Content visible only on weekends.
+Content is visible only on weekends.
 </ifday>

 <ifday (weekday AND day != friday) OR weekend>
-Content visible if today is a weekday except Friday, or if it is the weekend.
+Content is visible if today is a weekday except Friday, or if it is the weekend.
 </ifday>
 </code>